brycejohnston/geojson2image/README.md

 Ruby library for generating images from GeoJSON using the [ChunkyPNG library](https://github.com/wvanbergen/chunky_png).

-Currently, MultiPolygon and Polygon GeoJSON types should output images properly.
-Other GeoJSON types have not been thoroughly tested.

 ## Installation

 Add this line to your application's Gemfile: